Solar Storms of 2024: How Many Storms Were There And What To Expect30th Nov 2022

 April was the most generous for storms.
 During that month, were hit by a dozen solar storms.
 The most notable solar storm was recorded on 14th April, after a dead sunspot ejected a huge ball of plasma towards the Earth.
 Luckily, this G2 storm didn’t bring us much trouble.
 But it was possible to observe the northern lights in more southern latitudes than usual.

 In May, a series of rather weak phenomena continued.
 Five sustained low-intensity storms did not significantly impact our infrastructure.
 The same pattern was observed during the summer months.
 Storms caused by M-class flares resulted in minor radio outages on the day side of the planet.
 There were no solar radiation storms during this period.

 In early and mid-autumn, solar activity was not too intense.
 September passed quietly, with only two events in the middle and end of the month.

 What was the strongest solar storm to hit Earth in 2022?
 The most notable storm, caused by X-class flares, was recorded on 2nd October.
 We got lucky this time as its strength was relatively low.
 At the end of October, several strong storms were noted, which also did not cause any damage.

 Several moderate to severe events were predicted for November, peaking on 18 November.
-On this day, a strong storm is predicted ta last up to 6 hours.
-The rest of the month will pass calmly.
+That day, a strong storm lasted almost 6 hours.

-December will bring solar storms at the beginning and end of the month.
-The strongest ones are expected on December 8, 26 and 29.
-NASA’s solar storm warning for 2022 recommends that weather-sensitive people take care during these days.
+December greeted us with solar storms both at the beginning and at the end of the month.
+The hardest days for weather-sensitive people were on December 8, 26 and 29.